vboyev-MSFT/defender-docs/unified-secops-platform/overview-defender-portal.md

 **Service** | **Details**
 --- | ---
-**[Protect against threats with Microsoft Defender XDR](/defender-xdr/microsoft-365-defender)** | Defender XDR's suite of products come together in the Defender portal to protect assets and resources against security threats.
-Defender XDR integrates threat detection, prevention, and incident investigation and response across multiple resource types, including endpoint devices, identities, email, apps, and OT/IT resources.
+**[Microsoft Defender XDR](/defender-xdr/microsoft-365-defender)** | Defender XDR's suite of products protect assets and workloads against security threats.<br/><br/> Defender XDR integrates threat detection, prevention, investigation, and response across multiple resource types, including endpoint devices, identities, email, apps, and OT/IT resources.
-**[Integrate threat intelligence with Microsoft Defender Threat Intelligence](/defender/threat-intelligence/what-is-microsoft-defender-threat-intelligence-defender-ti)** | The Defender Threat Intelligence platform gathers threat intelligence data from multiple sources, providing a pool of data and signals that security teams can use to effectively understand adversary activities, and to analyze and hunt for security threats.
+**[Microsoft Defender Threat Intelligence](/defender/threat-intelligence/what-is-microsoft-defender-threat-intelligence-defender-ti)** | Defender Threat Intelligence adds additional threat intelligence capabilities to those included in Defender XDR and Microsoft Sentinel.<br/><br/> The Defender Threat Intelligence platform gathers threat intelligence data from multiple sources, to provide a pool data and signals that security teams can use to effectively understand adversary activities, and to analyze and hunt for security threats.
-**[Improve security posture and reduce risk with Microsoft Security Exposure Management](/security-exposure-management/microsoft-security-exposure-management)** | Security Exposure Management provides a unified view of security posture.
-It continuously discovers organizational assets and workloads, and gathers data into a unified view of inventory, security posture state, and attack surfaces.
-Security Exposure Management adds context to data, so that you can effectively visualize, query, and analyze security state to assess organizational risk.
+**[Microsoft Security Exposure Management](/security-exposure-management/microsoft-security-exposure-management)** | Security Exposure Management provides single location for managing organizational security posture.
+It continuously discovers assets and workloads, and gathers discovered data into a unified view, making it simple to get a snapshot of security posture.<br/><br/>Security Exposure Management adds context to data, so that you can effectively visualize, query, and analyze attack surfaces to remediate organizational risk.
-**[Protect cloud workloads with Microsoft Defender for Cloud](/defender-xdr/microsoft-365-security-center-defender-cloud)** | Defender for Cloud improves multicloud and on-premises security posture, and protect cloud workloads against security threats.
-It integrates into the Defender portal so that security teams can access Defender for Cloud alerts in the portal, providing a single location with added rich context for security investigations.
+**[Microsoft Defender for Cloud](/defender-xdr/microsoft-365-security-center-defender-cloud)** | Defender for Cloud improves multicloud and on-premises security posture, and protect cloud workloads against security threats.<br/><br/> Defender for Cloud is an Azure service, but it integrates into the Defender portal so that security teams can access Defender for Cloud alerts in the portal, providing a single location for security investigations.
-**[Protect OT/IT environments with Microsoft Defender for IoT](/defender-for-iot/microsoft-defender-iot)** | Defender for IoT integrates into the Defender portal to identify and protect OT/IT resources by extending Defender XDR protection to OT environments.
+**[Microsoft Defender for IoT](/defender-for-iot/microsoft-defender-iot)** | Defender for IoT integrates into the Defender portal, extending Defender XDR protection to OT/Enteprise IoT environments.

 ## Accessing the portal

-Access to the Defender portal can be controlled with:
+Access to the Defender portal can be controlled with a range of permission systems.

-- Global Microsoft Entra roles
-- Custom roles
-- The newer method using [Microsoft Defender 365 Unified RBAC (role-based access control)]().

 **Role type** | **Details**
 --- | ---